 4. Pompeii & Mount Vesuvius

-Please take a tour of the ruin of Pompeii and marvel at the smouldering Mt.
+Please take a tour of the ruin of Pompeii and marvel at the smoldering Mt.
 Vesuvius, which overlooks the city it destroyed many thousands of years ago.
-Visitors can see the mosaics, frescoes and sculptures covered in lava before the eruption.
+Visitors can see the mosaics, frescoes, and sculptures covered in lava before the eruption.

 Explore the remains of homes and markets, baths, temples, streets, theatres, and human bones found.